MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/using-a-custom-capability-to-pair-hsa-with-driver.md

 Before you get started, install the latest version of Visual Studio and create an UWP app project.
 To build a UWP app with a custom capability, you'll need Windows SDK version 10.0.15063 (Windows 10 Creators Update) or later.
 For more help getting configured, see [Develop Windows Store apps using Visual Studio](https://developer.microsoft.com/en-us/windows/apps/develop).

+In current Windows Insider builds, you can specify that a Universal Windows Platform (UWP) app should only load if a specific driver is present.
+To learn how, see [Pairing a driver with a UWP app](../install/pairing-app-and-driver-versions.md).

 ## Create a Windows Store account

 A developer account on the Windows Store is required.
 Hardware partners will need a Windows Store account that is different from their Hardware partner account.
 You'll need the publisher name when you author the app manifest and the device metadata in later steps.
 You can also reserve a name for your app once you've created a store profile.